By Joshua Winslett

 This one question seems to be close to the heart of the controversy between the so-called “duty faith” and sound biblical doctrine.
 One group, called Fullerists, claim that it is the duty of all people to believe and be saved.
-The other group, Primitive Baptists included, believe that it is only the duty of those touched by divine grace to profess a faith in Christ.
+The other group, Primitive Baptists included, believe that it is only the duty of those touched by divine grace to profess a faith in Christ as their salvation.
 This debate often leads to the question of whether or not unbelief is a sin.
 Those advocating duty faith will often maliciously paint this argument in black and white terms.
 An extreme position from either side could lead to the destruction of biblical principles.
 In reality, all unbelief is sin.
-Yet, it is equally true that people are not held accountable to believe that which isn't true concerning themselves.
+Yet, it is equally true that people are not held accountable to believe that which isn’t true concerning themselves.
 Not sure what I mean?
-Let's dig deeper.
+Let’s dig deeper.

 Are all men called to believe and be born again?

 You could say that duty faith ends at the wrong conclusion because is starts at a faulty premise.
 Christianity is usually grouped into two camps, Arminians and Calvinists.
 Arminians believe, to some extent, that God both desires and wills the salvation of all people.
 Calvinism believing that God only desires and wills the salvation of the elect.
 Even though those terms do not correctly categorize Primitive Baptists or Christendom, that’s generally how people think.
 Respectfully, I have more respect for full Arminianism than I do Fullerism or Neo-Calvinism, because at least Arminianism is consistent theology.
 We will now deal with two faulty premises that really address both theological viewpoints.

 Wrong Premise #1: Man believes to be born again

 This first premise is probably the most popular among all denominations.
 This argument would follow the idea that God holds all men accountable to exercise faith to be born again, and therefore not believing savingly is a sin.
 There are multiple problems with this view.